oap-project/oap-tools/docs/index.md

 ![logo](./image/logo.jpg)

-Optimized Analytics Package (OAP) is an open source project to optimize Apache Spark on cache, shuffle, SQL engine, MLlib and so on, driven by Intel and the community.
+Optimized Analytics Package (OAP) is an open source project to optimize Apache Spark on SQL engine, MLlib and so on, driven by Intel and the community.

 # <font size="6"><b>Why use OAP?</b></font>

-Apache Spark is powerful and well optimized on many aspects, but still faces some challenges to achieve the higher-level performance.
+Apache Spark is powerful and well optimized on many aspects, but it still faces some challenges to achieve a higher-level performance.

-- The JVM and row-based computing engine prevents Spark to be fully optimized for Intel hardware, for example AVX/AVX512, GPU
+- The JVM and row-based computing engine prevents Spark to be fully optimized for Intel hardware, for example AVX/AVX512, GPU.

-- The current implementation of key aspects, such as memory management & shuffle, doesn't consider the latest technology advancements,  like PMEM
+- The current implementation of key aspects, such as memory management & shuffle, doesn't consider the latest technology advancements,  like PMEM.

 - The batch processing engine cannot satisfy the need of queries with high performance requirement.

-OAP Project is targeted to optimize Spark on these aspects above, it had 6 components, including **Gazelle Plugin**, **SQL DS Cache**, **OAP MLlib**, **PMem Spill**, **PMem Common**, and **PMem Shuffle** in previous releases.
+OAP Project aims to optimize Spark on these aspects above.
+It had 6 components, including **Gazelle Plugin**, **OAP MLlib**, **SQL DS Cache**, **PMem Spill**, **PMem Common**, and **PMem Shuffle** in previous releases.

-Currently, from OAP 1.3.1, it has 2 components including **Gazelle Plugin** and **OAP MLlib**.
+Since 1.3, OAP consists of 2 components: **Gazelle Plugin** and **OAP MLlib**.

 ![Overview](./image/OAP-Components.png)